Evaluating the Decency and Consistency of Data Validation Tests Generated by LLMs: Results

-It is worth noting that the rating of the coherence and decency was a human endeavor, with all the bias that brings.
+The rating of the coherence and decency was a human endeavor, with all the bias that brings.
+One benefit is that the coders were able to leave comments about the LLM outputs as they rated them.
+The provides an opportunity for additional results, in addition to those based on their quantitative ratings.

 In terms of decency, sometimes the LLMs simply did not generate code, instead generating natural language text about what tests could look like.
 Other times the LLMs generated a lot of very similar tests, for instance going through many possible options testing for class or non-null results, at the expense of developing a broadly useful suite.
 Finally, sometimes the LLMs would generate only one or two tests, or generate tests without any comments or other explanations.
-With regard to coherence, it was often the case that a low coherence rating was due to one of the five responses being especially difference.
-It was rare that the LLM just entirely misinterpreted the prompt, but compared with a human coder, who brings a broad context to writing tests, the LLMs rarely took into account the entire context that we would like.